-Requirement OCT-022: The OCT shall achieve a transmit latency of no greater than 15 ms.
+Requirement OCT-020: The OCT shall achieve a transmit latency of no greater than 15 ms.

-Note on Requirement OCT-021 and Requirement OCT-022Requirement OCT-021: The OCT transmit and receive latencies shall be extended by the ARQ window size and maximum number of retransmissions when ARQ is enabled.
+Note on Requirement OCT-019 and Requirement OCT-020: The OCT transmit and receive latencies shall be extended by the ARQ window size and maximum number of retransmissions when ARQ is enabled.
 The fadeout times for S2G links will vary depending on atmospheric conditions.
 Fadeout times are the time periods in which atmospheric effects reduce the SNR below the required threshold for communications.
+This note replaces OCT-021 of SDA OCT Standard v3.1.0.